LukeWinikates/rabbit-intro/intro.md

 queue.bind(exchange, :routing_key => 'aged')
 ```

-The binding is persistent.
+Queues, echanges, and bindings are persistent.
 Future messages published to the exchange will be routed to the queue until the binding is broken.

 A **consumer** subscribes to a queue with a routing key.

 ```
 queue.bind(x, :routing_key => 'aged').subscribe do |delivery_info, metadata, payload|
   puts "#{payload} => aaron"
-  ch.acknowledge(delivery_info.delivery_tag)
+  ch.acknowledge(delivery_info.delivery_tag) # explicit acknowledgement
 end
 ```